T-Dace/GHtjm.github.io/README.md

 # Portfolio

 ### Profile
-I’m a highly confident and skilled data analyst who is strongly oriented towards data-driven problem solving and solution analysis.
-Throughout my education, work experience, and project work, I’ve developed a strong foundation in quantitative analysis that allows me to confidently and efficaciously solve problems.
-I’m proficient in a variety of data analysis tools and programming languages, and I adapt quickly to new workflows, thriving in team environments.
-My work ethic is relentless, and I possess well-tested time management skills to meet tight deadlines.
-I excel at simplifying complex data for technical and non-technical audiences, and I strive for self-improvement and excellence.
+I’m a well-versed and confident data analyst who is oriented towards data-driven problem solving.
+Throughout my education, work, and project experience, I've built a strong foundation in quantitative analysis, gaining proficiency in Python, R, and SQL.
+I have a relentless work ethic that is demonstrated by my ability to efficaciously succeed tight deadlines, adapt to new workflows, and to thrive in collaborative environments, where I effectively contribute towards team achievements.
+I excel at simplifying complex data for technical and non-technical audiences, striving for continuous self-improvement and excellence in delivering insightful solutions.

 ### Projects
 - [Predictive Models for Credit Fraud Prevention ](https://html-preview.github.io/?url=https://github.com/GHtjm/GHtjm.github.io/blob/main/creditcardfraudknit.html)